Contents of this guide:

 Seymour Valley Super stumps

 There is no question, however, that Seymour Valley is home to the most impressive local stumps.
 Discovered by big tree researcher Ralf Kelman and mapped by the Western Canada Wilderness Committee, the “super stumps,” as they were coined in a highly coveted big tree map produced by the Wilderness Committee, can be easily accessed 5km’s up valley.
-To get there you must ride a bike (recommended), walk, or run up the Seymour Valley Parkway ~5km and shortly BEFORE you arrive at McKenzie Creek (signed, and with a bridge) take a right off the parkway onto a gravel road that traverses downhill to the east.
+To get there you must ride a bike (recommended), walk, or run up the Seymour Valley Parkway ~5km and shortly BEFORE you arrive at McKenzie Creek (signed, and with a bridge, located about here) take a right off the parkway onto a gravel road that traverses downhill to the east.
 If you arrive to the bridge crossing McKenzie creek GO BACK.
 Head downhill along the gravel road, skirt around the fence gate by following the left side, and now walk along the gravel road with your eyes open for large stumps off into the forest on both sides.
 Try to find the first, below (to the north of this road), which I’m calling the ‘Westworld stump’ because my photo of it was featured in WestWorld magazine in 2011.
 The accompanying article hints at extraordinary big trees nearby, which almost became stumps as well….
 I leave some of the discovery for you.
-Be prepared, be safe, and respect this remarkable heritage.

 The second is so large that it can still be seen with a group of 30 people in front of it.